victorlocomotiv/talk-nodejs-and-express/src/README.md

 ## Let's talk about Node.js

  - Node.js is a platform built on *Chrome's JavaScript runtime* (V8) for easily building fast, Node.js was written almostly all in C
- - The back-end you'll be writen will be only in *javascript*
+ - Create a *back-end written in javascript*
  - non-blocking I/O, one small request doesn't need to wait for the server deliver one fat request before response
  - Scalable network applications
  - Event-driven